Azure/kubernetes-hackfest/labs/monitoring-logging/azure-monitor/README.md

     * There is nothing more to do if the **monitoring** add-on was enabled at AKS Cluster creation time.
 Proceed to **Step 2**.
     * If the **monitoring** add-on was not enabled, no worries, it can be added after the fact via the enable-addons command.
 If you are not sure you can check via the following command to see if the Pods are running.
 No out put means **monitoring** add-on is not running.

         ```bash
         kubectl get ds omsagent --namespace=kube-system
         ```
     * To enable the add-on run the following command against your AKS Cluster.

         ```bash
         az aks enable-addons -a monitoring -g $RGNAME -n $CLUSTERNAME
         ```

-2. Enable Master Node Logs in AKS (Optional)
+2. Enable Master Node Logs in AKS

-    * One of the first things you are going to want to do is enable the Master Node Logs to help with troubleshooting Production running Applications.
+    * One of the first things you are going to want to do is enable the Master Node Logs to help with troubleshooting production running Applications.
 This will help gain additional insights into potential issues.
         * Go to the Azure Portal and select your Resource Group.
         * Choose the **Diagnostic settings** Blade at the Resource Group level.
         * Select your AKS Cluster.
         * Click on **Turn on diagnostics** to collect logs.
         * Fill in a **Name**, click on the **Send to Log Analytics** checkbox, select your **Log Analytics Workspace**, and the Master Node logs you are interested in.
+        * Click "Save"

         ![Enable Master Node Logs](enable-masternode-logs.png "Enable Master Node Logs")